welcoMattic/blog/src/pages/blog/2019-04-09-how-to-deploy-ghost-to-clevercloud.md

 ---
 templateKey: blog-post
-title: How to deploy Ghost to CleverCloud?
+title: How to deploy Ghost to Clever Cloud?
 date: 2019-04-09T10:45:47.332Z
 description: >-
-  Here's a step-by-step tutorial for deploying a Ghost application to CleverCloud
+  Here's a step-by-step tutorial for deploying a brand new Ghost application to Clever Cloud.
 tags:
   - ghost
-  - clevercloud
+  - clever cloud
   - deployment
 ---
 # 👻 Install Ghost locally

-🧰 First, we need to init a fresh new Ghost application.
+First, we need to init a fresh new Ghost application.
 According to the documentation, we need to install the `ghost-cli` package globally:

 `$ npm install ghost-cli -g`